 “My niece Rose-Marie is a teacher, and she’s invited you to spend a few days with her while your Mommy is in the hospital.”

-“Hooray,” said Billy and Kimmey excitedly jumping up and down.
-“We’re going to school!”
+“Hooray!” said Billy and Kimmey excitedly jumping up and down.
+“We’re going to go to school!”

 An hour later Jackie and her daughter arrived at Angelia’s to pick up the key to the Deli and the children.

 Ben had arrived promptly at nine to find Angelia, Myrtle and Henry disorganized and Mary gone.